 “I ask all my patients who I haven’t seen during the pandemic, ‘How has the past year been?
 What was new and exciting?” she says.
 “Starting with mental health makes you an ally.
 You can ask, ‘What were your new hobbies?
 What ways did you learn to cope?’ — and then segue into sexual health: ‘Did you meet new people?’”

-“Whatever STDs existed before COVID-19 are still there,” Dr. Goje says.
-“If you have an untreated STD, it doesn’t just self-resolve.”
+“Whatever STIs existed before COVID-19 are still there,” Dr. Goje says.
+“If you have an untreated STI, it doesn’t just self-resolve.”

 The CDC recommends that people ages 25 and under should get yearly STD tests, and anybody over that age who’s at risk or thinks they’ve been exposed should do the same.